|

 near future, I decided to leave baseball in an orderly manner by letting my

-contracts run out and move on to do the kind of work I had always aspired to
+contracts run out and move on to do the kind of work I had aspired to do in

 opportunities to progress in the near future?
 Sure, I had always directed my